Web2Grasp: Learning Functional Grasps from Web Images of Hand-Object Interactions: Experiments

 \subsection{HOI Reconstruction Results}

-\textbf{Setup and Baselines.} Our reconstructed HOI dataset includes 10 object categories, each with 100 reconstructions from randomly scraped web images.
-We evaluate the grasp quality of our HOI dataset and compare it against the \textit{DRO Dataset}—synthesized grasps to train DRO model~\citep{wei2024d}—and the human-collected OakInk grasp dataset~\cite{yang2022oakink}, using the following metrics~\citep{yang2022oakink, jiang2021hand}: (1) \textit{Penetration Score}—quantifies the penetration depth and volume between the hand and the object; (2) \textit{Disjoint Distance}—computes the average distance from hand fingers to the nearest object surface, contrast to penetration; (3) \textit{Contact Region Ratio}—measures the proportion of surface points on the object in contact with the robot hand.
-We provide both visual and numerical results in Figure~\ref{fig:grasp_comparison} and Table~\ref{tab:grasp_qua}.
+\textbf{Setup and Baselines} Our reconstructed HOI dataset includes 10 object categories, each with 100 reconstructions from randomly scraped web images.
+We evaluate the grasp quality of HOI dataset and compare it with the synthesized grasps from the \emph{DRO Dataset} used to train the DRO model~\cite{wei2024d}, as well as the human-collected OakInk grasp dataset~\cite{yang2022oakink}, using the following metrics~\cite{yang2022oakink, jiang2021hand}: (1) \emph{Penetration Score}, quantifies the penetration depth and volume between the hand and the object; (2) \emph{Disjoint Distance}, computes the average distance from hand fingers to the nearest object surface, contrast to penetration; (3) \emph{Contact Region Ratio}, measures the proportion of surface points on the object in contact with the robot hand.
+We provide both visual and numerical results in Fig.~\ref{fig:grasp_comparison} and Tab.~\ref{tab:grasp_qua}.